-Not earlier than 90 days after the date of completion of this offering, we intend to file a registration statement on Form S-8 under the Securities Act to register shares of common stock reserved for issuance under our Stock Incentive Plans, thus permitting the resale of such shares by non-affiliates in the public market without restriction under the Securities Act.
-As of , 2007, there were outstanding options to purchase shares of our common stock under our Stock Incentive Plans.
-An additional shares are reserved for issuance under our Stock Incentive Plans.
-This registration statement will become effective immediately upon filing.
+We have filed a registration statement on Form S-8 under the Securities Act to register shares of common stock reserved for issuance under our Stock Incentive Plans, thus permitting the resale of such shares by non-affiliates in the public market without restriction under the Securities Act.
+As of March 31, 2007, there were outstanding options to purchase 9,069,612 shares of our common stock under our Stock Incentive Plans.
+An additional 25,637,100 shares are reserved for issuance under our Stock Incentive Plans.